chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 3. What is the seasonal effect on flight performance?

 Thus, the goal is ultimately to find useful insights about airports and airlines in the United States and to identify any major trends in the datasets.
 Since the flights.csv file contains the most useful information, it will be the main dataset that is used in the analysis.

+In the analysis for the airlines, I have split the comparison into two parts.
+The first includes data from the entire year and the second which includes only data from the busiest 3-month period of the year, June to August.
+The airlines will be compared by their average delay time, percentage of flights delayed and total number of flights.

+In the analysis for the airports, each airport will be compared by their average delay time, percentage of flights delayed, total number of flights, average taxi in time, average taxi out time and airport connectivity.
+On top of this, there are five different types of delays which are commonly experienced by flights.
+These include air system delays, airline delays, late aircraft delays, security delays and weather delays.
+These will be used to help determine the impact of seasonality on airports.

 I haved detailed my process and findings below.

 <br/>